 Transmission of herpesviruses

 There is little information on how herpesviruses transmit from one host to the other, despite the importance for this process in pathogen dissemination in populations.
 Our laboratory has identified two viral proteins, glycoprotein C (gC) and UL13 protein kinase, that are essential for transmission of MDV from chicken-to-chicken.
 Our laboratory studies the mechanistic role(s) these genes play during transmission in order to better understand how they facilitate this process.
-We utilize viruses that expressing fluorescently tagged proteins to track the virus during its pathogenesis in order to identify where potential blocks in transmission may occur.
+We utilize viruses that express fluorescently tagged proteins to track the virus during its pathogenesis, in order to identify where potential blocks in transmission may occur.

 Host Specificity of Herpesviruses

 Another focus in our laboratory is the evolutionary basis for host switching of herpesviruses.
 Herpesviruses are often associated with a single host species, indicating they have evolved together with their host over millions of years.
 For example, MDV spreads among chicken flocks with ease but does not often transmit to other avian species.
 Likewise, turkey herpesvirus (HVT) spreads among turkey flocks, but does not often transmit to other avian species.
 Despite a high level of homology between the two viruses, rarely do they jump species.
 Our goal is to understand how herpesviruses host switch and identify the genes responsible for this using natural virus-host models.